 Christopher Jones is a Minnesota-based illustrator and comic book artist, having worked for comic book publishers including DC, Marvel, Slave Labor Graphics, Image, Malibu, Caliber, and more.
 He is currently illustrating Parallel Man for FutureDude Entertainment.

-Christopher’s most recent work is Parallel Man: Invasion America for FutureDude Entertainment, a sci-fi action adventure series dealing with political intrigue and parallel worlds.
-In addition to penciling and inking the Parallel Man comic, Christopher also did storyboards and development work for Parallel Man: Infinite Pursuit, a pilot for the proposed Parallel Man animated series.
-I also did vehicle design and storyboards for another FutureDude project, the science fiction film Oceanus.
+Christopher just finished pencilling and inking Parallel Man: Invasion America for FutureDude Entertainment, a 7 issue sci-fi action adventure series dealing with political intrigue and parallel worlds.
+In addition to his work on the Parallel Man comic, Christopher also did storyboards and development work for Parallel Man: Infinite Pursuit, a pilot for the proposed Parallel Man animated series, and vehicle design and storyboards for another FutureDude project, the science fiction film Oceanus.

 Much of Christopher’s work in recent years has been penciling for DC Comics, including penciling and inking for DC Comics, including stories for DC’s popular Batman ’66 title, based on the 1960s Batman TV Series with Adam West.
 Christopher’s first story for the title was written by Jeff Parker and featured False Face and Christopher’s personal favorite villain from the TV series, The Riddler.